zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image040.png)

-* Then a popup will appear to make sure that you want to send confirm email to customers.
+* Then a pop up will appear to make sure that you want to send the confirm email to customers.
 Click on **OK** to complete.

 ![](./Image_EcommerceManagement/image042.png)